Structured Tables in Google Sheets

 Important considerations:

 1. If you rename a column or a table, all the references in the same document will get updated accordingly.
+Except those used in IMPORTRANGE since those are passed as text not a real range.

 2. Suppose you remove a table via the table’s menu -> Revert to unformatted data.
 In that case, the table references will be converted to absolute references to the same cells where the data previously was.